Autumn Conference - Weekend 24th - 25th September 2016 Based at Mellington Hall - Country House Hotel, Church Stoke, Powys

 on his father's life; Terry Evans on his early adventures into Wales

-George; Ivor Brown provided details of George's interests in Shropshire;
+with George; Ivor Brown provided details of George's interests in

-Simon Dominy spoke about gold mining that was a significant
+Shropshire; Simon Dominy spoke about gold mining that was

-There were talks from researchers on various aspects of
+There were also talks from researchers on various aspects of

 on mining, and its frustrations.
 It was David who put other